The adorable Frenchie is a breed that’s fast-growing in popularity, especially in the United States.

 This is a slightly more interesting chart as we can see there’s a bit more consistency in the prices when the puppy is young but the cost does drop off if they haven’t been sold after about 10 weeks.
 The average price of a puppy in this category is about $2870.

-One final note about the price of this lovely breed.
-You can always get them cheaper.
+One final note about the cost of a French Bulldog.
+You don’t always have to pay such a high price.
 For instance, adopting may only set you back around $300-$500, so this is an alternative but a potentially more risky one as you may not have any history of her background and she may be more susceptible to genetic health problems.
 Or, you might get lucky!

 I asked 416 French Bulldog owners how much they paid for their puppy, here are the results: